cpaterno/csc411-a4/README.md

     - [ ] For every 2 by 2 block of an image, pack it into a 32b word
       - [ ] Average a block’s Pb and Pr
       - [ ] Convert average Pb and average Pr into their respective 4b code words
-      - [ ] Use a discrete cosine transform to convert the four brightnesses (Ys) to a, b, c, d
+      - [ ] Use a discrete cosine transform to convert the brightnesses (Ys) to a, b, c, d
       - [ ] Convert a to a 9b unsigned.
 Convert b, c, d into 5b signed scaled integers
       - [ ] Pack results of steps 5.2 and 5.4 into code word
     - [ ] Pack results a, b, c, d into codeword